-Uhlfelder, Eric.
+° Uhlfelder, Eric.
 "As Hedge Funds Struggle, These Are Standing Out," The Wall Street Journal, 6 May 2019.
 This survey of 60 funds was based on the same methodology as the current survey.
-When the fund doesn't show a ranking in that survey, it means either fund data was not available or that it did not qualify for inclusion."
-Ranking is based on 5-Year Trailing Net Returns Thru 2019. ^ Data is through January 2020.

-Returns prior to Brookdale International Partners, L.P. inception date of November 1, 1994 are reported based on the returns of its predecessor fund, Brookdale Equity Partners L.P. ("BEP").
+When the fund doesn't show a ranking in that survey, it means either fund data was not available or that >> Returns prior to Brookdale International Partners, L.P. inception date of November 1, 1994 are reported based on the returns of its predecessor fund, Brookdale Equity Partners L.P. ("BEP").
 BEP's returns are included for the period between September 1, 1991 and October 31, 1994.
 Sources: Backstop BarclayHedge, Pregin, and various online periodicals.
-N/A = data not available since it launched its high-yield credit fund a decade ago through 2019.
-After Covid-19 struck, the managers are seeing increased opportunity in the under-researched space of small-to-mid-cap firms, which contributes to trading inefficiencies.
-The firm's net long exposure has moved up from 52% to 63%, and the managers expect it to inch higher.
+N/A = data not available. + Updated BBH 1Q20 Average.